BGS vocabularies are lists of standardised terms covering a range of geoscience topics.

-- Translation — a concise text string representing the term in human-readable form where space is limited (a short concise description, suitable also for drop down lists of applications)
+- Translation — a short, concise text string representing the term in human-readable form where space is limited (suitable for drop-down lists in applications).

 Our vocabularies are version controlled and we keep a record of all changes.

-- BGS vocabularies are required to have the above information as the minimum for each term, but complex or specialised dictionaries especially in the area of geoscience may have extra attributes that help qualify the term.
+- BGS vocabularies are required to have this information as the minimum for each term, but complex or specialised dictionaries, especially in the area of geoscience, may have extra attributes that help qualify the term.

 - The preferred attribute name of the permanent identifier is ‘CODE’, but certain dictionaries may contain software-specific names.
 In all cases, the attribute that constitutes the permanent identifier is defined.